DhananjayPorwal/Resume/README.md

 ## Aditya Mehta

-I am an data ETL (Extraction, Transformation, Load) specialist & infrastructure administrator for ETL tools Ab Initio, Talend, IBM WebSphere, RHEL with 3.3 years' IT industry experience in Business intelligence field in Financial and banking domain.
-Looking for the challenging projects in data warehousing, ETL and Big data technologies.
+I am a data ETL (Extraction, Transformation, Load) specialist & administrator for ETL tools Ab Initio, Talend on RHEL (Red Hat Enterprise Linux) infrastructure with 3.3 years' IT industry experience in Business intelligence field in financial and banking domain.
+Looking for the challenging projects in data warehousing, ETL and Big Data technologies.

 ## Experience